How Much Do Cat Sitters Charge? (2026 Rate Guide)

 - Holidays and peak demand.
 Thanksgiving through New Year is the busiest, highest-priced window of the year; a 25–40% holiday surcharge is standard and expected.

-Cat sitting often costs a little less per day than dog sitting — not because a cat's life is worth less, but because most cats need only one or two short visits a day, while dogs need multiple walks and far more active supervision.
-A single cat drop-in is comparable to a dog drop-in, but the daily total is usually lower because there's no midday walk or daycare.
+Cat sitting often costs a little less per day than dog sitting, not because a cat's life is worth less, but because most cats need only one or two short visits a day, while dogs need multiple walks and far more active supervision.
+A single cat drop-in is comparable in price to a dog drop-in, but the daily total is usually lower because there is no midday walk or daycare slot.
 The flip side for sitters: cat visits are quick, so you can fit more of them into a tight, efficient route.
-If you also sit dogs, compare the numbers in how much dog sitters charge and overnight dog sitting rates.
+If you also sit dogs, compare the numbers in overnight dog sitting rates.

 Estimate your cat-sitting rate